aIrseneO/ansible-role-vm/README.md

-# Algorithms
+# Coding
-Set of useful algorithms implemented in different programming language.
+Set of useful algorithms and data structures implemented in different programming language.